codetyio/codety-developer-hub/docs/codety-scanner/00-introduction.md

 # Introduction

-**Codety Scanner** is a comprehensive and versatile source code scanner that detects code issues for 20+ programming languages and IaC tools.
+**Codety Scanner** is a comprehensive and versatile source code scanner that detects code issues for different programming languages and IaC frameworks.
 Codety Scanner's source code is contributed and maintained by Codety Inc.([https://codety.io](https://codety.io/))

 #### Codety Scanner can:
-* Scan and detect code issues using 5000+ rules(both Codety built and community built rules), be able to detect issues like:
+* Scan and detect code issues using 6,000+ rules(both Codety built and community built rules), be able to detect issues like:
    * Insecure and vulnerable code
    * Unexpected secrets/tokens/API-Keys in the code
    * Code smells and technical debt accumulation
    * Code style violations
    * Some performance issues
    * And more...
-* Support 30+ programming languages and IaC tools.
+* Support multiple programming languages and IaC tools.
 * Compile scanning result and send notifications via different channels like:
    * GitHub pull request review comments
    * Slack